 - These alleged “genomes” are constructed from mixed tissue samples containing millions of genetic fragments – they are not from purified virions.
 There is no proof that the computer software assembled “genome” comes from a virus or that the fabricated genetic strand exists in nature.

 These themes are explored in more detail in Virus Mania, as well as many of my videos.
+We have also publicly challenged the virologists to perform blinded and controlled experiments to test whether their indirect techniques are even valid on their own terms.

 Bacteriophages and giant viruses can be found in nature and have been truly isolated.
 However, as Dr Stefan Lanka has suggested these do not appear to be pathogenic (disease causing) in nature.